Developing pest-resistant soybean for sustainable management of soybean aphids and Japanese beetles

 Farmers currently rely on insecticides to manage soybean aphid, which may be negatively impacting the sustainability of soybean production.
 Insecticides have been implicated in the declines of pollinators and in the contamination of surface waters.
 Minnesota farmers need solutions to manage these two insect pests that are both effective and environmentally sound.

-This research team will build on previous work to identify existing pest-resistant genes in soybeans and develop soybean varieties to help growers reduce insecticide use.
+This research team built previous work to identify existing pest-resistant genes in soybeans and develop soybean varieties to help growers reduce insecticide use.

 Research questions